dfloresag/dfloresagreda.github.io/content/home/experience.md

   Research in the context of a Doctoral Thesis project entitled _On the Inference of Random Effects in Generalized Linear Mixed Models_.

-  Teaching Assistant for various undergraduate and graduate-level courses:
+  Teaching Assistant for various undergraduate and graduate-level courses.

   BSc. in International Relations
-  * Mathematics I,
+  * Mathematics I

-  BSc. in Economics,
+  BSc. in Economics
+  * Statistics I
-  * Statistics I  and II
+  * Statistics II

   MSc. in Economics
   * Microeconometrics

   MSc. in Statistics
-  * Generalized Linear and Additive Models, Experimental Design
+  * Generalized Linear and Additive Models
+  * Experimental Design

   """